fljdin/fljdin.github.io/content/en/posts/2024-05-28-an-assistant-to-copy-data-from-a-remote-server.md

 ![ERD Base Sakila](/img/fr/2024-05-28-sakila-erp.jpg)

-For each MySQL table, I have a PostgreSQL database with the two following
+For the purpose of this article, I have a PostgreSQL database with the two following schemas that I will use in my demonstrations:
-schemas:

 - `mysql`: the source schema containing the definition of the external tables via the `mysql_fdw` extension;